pmaillot/X32-Behringer/README.md

 ## Utilities ##

 Before downloading, building or using the following utilities, please read the X32 manual(s) associated with your X32 system.
-The X32 OSC protocol document available on my website (see above in Demos and Documentation) is also quite useful, especially when using the X32_Command tool (you have to know at least a few commands, and their syntax).
+The X32 OSC protocol document available on my website (see above in Demos and documentation) is also quite useful, especially when using the X32_Command tool (you have to know at least a few commands, and their syntax).

 The Unofficial X32 OSC Protocol document can also be found at [http://www.academia.edu/9709659/UNOFFICIAL_X32_OSC_REMOTE_PROTOCOL].